shanteacontrols/OpenDeck/README.md

 * Potentiometers
 * FSRs (force-sensitive resistors)

-All board configuration is done using custom SysEx protocol explained in-depth in Wiki.
+All board configuration is done using OpenDeck SysEx protocol.

 ## Repository content